Activist investor Bramson ups stake in Electra Private Equity

 LONDON Activist investor Edward Bramson has raised his stake in one of Britain's oldest private equity firms, Electra Private Equity, months after making hefty profits on the sale of a stake in peer 3i.

-Famous for forcing through management shake-ups at his target companies, Bramson has yet to clarify his plans for Electra (ELTA.L), which has been buoyed by a broad stock market rally as the outlook for growth improves and fund flows to Europe surge.
+Famous for forcing through management shake-ups at his target companies, Bramson has yet to clarify his plans for Electra, which has been buoyed by a broad stock market rally as the outlook for growth improves and fund flows to Europe surge.

 Sherborne Investors, Bramson's investment vehicle, now has a 18.39 percent stake in the company, Electra Private Equity said in a statement on Monday, the third increase announced by Sherborne since it flagged a 10.24 percent stake on February 28.

-In 2011, Bramson had led a boardroom coup in 2011 at British firm F&C Asset Management FCAM.L, ousting the chairman and pursuing a root-and-branch shake-up of the 144-year old company after years of share price underperformance.
+In 2011, Bramson had led a boardroom coup in 2011 at British firm F&C Asset Management, ousting the chairman and pursuing a root-and-branch shake-up of the 144-year old company after years of share price underperformance.

 New Yorker Bramson raised 207 million pounds in November 2012 to buy shares in an unspecified listed company it considered undervalued.

-His first target, British private equity firm 3i (III.L), netted him a 38 percent return after he sold a 5 percent stake in November 2013, in what turned out to be a passive investment that involved no form of activism.
+His first target, British private equity firm 3i, netted him a 38 percent return after he sold a 5 percent stake in November 2013, in what turned out to be a passive investment that involved no form of activism.

 Bramson's plans for his investment in Electra, whose private equity investment trust was listed on the London Stock Exchange in 1976, may follow a similar pattern.